 What to Do This Month

-Contact Spotts Garden Service to schedule garden work in November and December.
+Contact Spotts Garden Service to schedule garden work for November and December.

 - Planting perennials, shrubs, bulbs, and container grown trees, as well as digging and dividing existing perennials.

 - Cleaning up the landscape for winter.
-We’ll start fall garden cleanup once most of the leaves come down in November.
+We’ll start fall garden cleanup once most of the leaves come down.

 While the Spotts crew slows down a bit in winter, we find January and February are ideal for certain projects.
 Contact us for free estimates on work suited to winter weather in your Indianapolis garden.

 - Designing your new garden to be ready to plant this spring.

 - Building garden soil by amending with compost or manure.
 Putting these organic materials down now lets winter rains, worms, and the freeze-thaw cycle work them into the ground.

 Other Tasks in the Organic Garden This Month

 - Monitor your garden for water needs.
 Between now and spring, water plants if we have several weeks without snow or rain.